broadinstitute/exome-results-browsers/deployment/README.md

 1. Create a temporary GCE instance.

-   Debian 11 is used here to get a more up to date version of Python (Debian 10 is the default at the time of this writing).
+   Use Debian 11 to have Python 3.9

    ```
    gcloud --quiet compute instances create erb-temp-instance \